pat-git/docker-git-sync/README.md

 The ``-up`` parameter will simply skip the git check and execute the commands to sync the docker containers and the nginx config.

 ## Server configuration
-For each configuration you have to specify a configuration yaml file.
+For each server (hostname) you have to specify a configuration yaml file.

 Example configuration:
 ```yaml